ESTABLISH ORDER

 relative is receiving IV-A assistance, separate cases against each noncustodial

-complete one application that includes each parent.
-The application will be
+application that includes each parent.
+The application will be attributed to

-attributed to each parent’s case once the cases are opened.
-Do not attempt to
+each parent’s case once the cases are opened.
+Do not attempt to add a specified

-add a specified relative and his/her debts against an NCP with an existing case
+relative and his/her debts against an NCP with an existing case for a different

 If the specified relative is receiving